alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

   self.send_preview_data()
 ```

-Now, that we have data and a way to feed it as input into our model we are ready to move on to the next mode.
+Now that we have data and a way to feed it as input into the model, we are ready to move on to the next mode.

-### `TRAIN` mode
+### `TRAIN` Mode

-Now so far, we've:
+So far, we've...

-* Created custom methods to support TensorFlow API calls
+* Created custom methods to support TensorFlow API calls.
-* Added `DATA` mode, a way for a user to input and load a data source as a dataset
+* Added `DATA` mode--a way for a user to input and load a data source as a dataset.
-* Added `PREVIEW` mode, a way for a user to request preview data from the backend for feedback during data prepping
+* Added `PREVIEW` mode--a way for a user to request preview data from the backend for feedback during data prep.
-* Mocked out (actual tests needed) our frontend UI object and tested to verify functionality

-In our third mode, `MODEL`, a user(NOTE: change to this phrasing in earlier paragraphs?) will input:
+In the third mode, `MODEL`, we input...

-* Where to store their generated and trained text classifier NN
+* Where to store their generated and trained Text Classifier NN.
-* What to name the model
+* What to name the model.
-* Various tunable model training parameters
+* Various tunable model training parameters.
-* a TextVectorization option
+* a TextVectorization option.

-Then, we will collect the reporting data TensorFlow provides for training and send it to the UI SDK (frontend) for the User to see dynamically generated visual feedback and data from the training session(s).
+Then, we will collect the reporting data TensorFlow provides for training and send it to the UI SDK (frontend) for the user to see dynamically generated visual feedback and data from the training sessions.

 #### Function: `create_and_save_model`